All things were made through him. Without him was not anything made that has been made. — John 1:3, World English Bible translation.

 He answered, “Haven’t you read that he who made them from the beginning made them male and female, …”

 We can learn from this that Jesus associated “the beginning” with the time of the creation of Adam and Eve.
-This agrees with Exodus 20:11: “in six days Jehovah made heaven and earth, the sea, and all that is in them.”
+This agrees with Exodus 20:11: “in six days Jehovah made the sky and the land, the sea, and all that is in them.”
 This shows that the “beginning” spoken of in Genesis 1:1 is the six days that are described in Genesis 1:3 through Genesis 2:1.
-Adam and Eve’s creation was on the last of the six days of creation in which God created the heavens and the earth.
-Thus, the “beginning” spoken of in Genesis 1:1 includes all of the six days of creation.
+Adam and Eve’s creation was on the last of the six days of creation in which God created the skies and the land.
+Thus, the “beginning” spoken of in Genesis 1:1 includes all of the six days of creation, in which God made the skies above and the land, and all therein.

-Before getting into the creation of the heavens and the earth — the six days — we read: “the earth was formless and empty.”
+Before getting into the creation of the skies and the land — the six days — we read: “the earth was formless and empty.”
 (Genesis 1:2) It should be apparent here that “earth” in this verse is referring to the planet.
 The planet earth already “was” before the first day of creation, thus before the “beginning” spoken of in Genesis 1:1.
+This is before God had made dry land appear, thus we conclude the Hebrew word is not just referring to land, but rather to the planet earth itself.

-So what was the “earth” that is spoken of that was created in the “beginning”?
+So what was the “land” that is spoken of that was created in the “beginning”?
 Genesis 1:9,10 tells us:

-And God said unto Noah, The end of all flesh is come before me; for the earth is filled with violence through them; and, behold, I will destroy them with the earth. — Genesis 6:13.
+And God said unto Noah, The end of all flesh is come before me; for the earth is filled with violence through them; and, behold, I will destroy them with the earth [Erets]. — Genesis 6:13.

 Here God says he will destroy all flesh with the earth.
 Did he mean that the planet earth would be no more?
 No, but he did destroy the order of things -- the kosmos (Strong's Greek #2889) -- that man had made upon the earth, which Peter spoke of as the heavens and earth that were in the days of Noah. -- 2 Peter 3:6.

-What about the heavens — what is included in the statement that in the beginning God created the heavens?
-Very evidently “heavens” does not include the heavens that is God’s throne, and where the angels see the face of God.
-(Isaiah 66:1; Matthew 5:34; 18:10) As best as we can determine from the Scriptural revealing, the invisible heavens where God throne is has always been.
-(Psalm 93:2; 103:19; Isaiah 66:1; Acts 7:45) What, then, are the “heavens” that are being referred to?
+What about the shamayim — what is included in the statement that in the beginning God created the heavens or skies?
+Very evidently “shamayim” in Geneis 1:1 does not include the heavens that is God’s throne, and where the angels see the face of God.
+(Isaiah 66:1; Matthew 5:34; 18:10) As best as we can determine from the Scriptural revealing, the invisible heavens where God throne is has always been., and were thus never created.
+(Psalm 93:2; 103:19; Isaiah 66:1; Acts 7:45) What, then, are the “shamayim” that are being referred to?

 The word “heaven”, like the word “earth”, is used in different ways in the Bible.